How 5G Technology Will Reshape Key Industries: Use Cases and Business Advantages

 5G technology and edge computing complement each other and become intertwined.
 The reason for such a tight connection is that both are designed to improve different applications performance significantly and fuel the real-time management of large amounts of data.
 5G works on the speed front of a network, while edge computing lowers latency and brings computing capabilities closer to the end-users.

-- Near real-time monitoring and control with instant notifications
+- Near real-time manufacturing safety monitoring and control with instant notifications

 The Main 5G Technology Adoption Challenges

 The described 5G use cases hold great promise for multiple industries and different cohorts of users.
 And though 5G services are being gradually rolled out by telecom providers in the US, there is still a long road ahead to widespread usage.
 Here’s what holding 5G aback:

 Statista lists a long list of bottlenecks hindering a quick adoption of 5G, naming compatibility with 4G and other existing services and orchestration of multiple cloud implementation as top challenges.
 For instance, to streamline the roll-out of some 5G functionality, 5G components have been built to sync with existing 4G/LTE elements or even independent telco-managed networks.
 However, recent 4G/LTE hardware can support 5G only following either of the two scenarios: a software upgrade or a minor hardware upgrade at the base system, notes Government Accountability Office (GAO) in the US.
 Here are a few more challenges for 5G adoption: